 - Represented an international battery manufacturer bringing breach of contract claims against a Tier 2 supplier related to the sale of battery cells for electric cars in arbitrations proceedings before the American Arbitration Association (AAA) and the International Chamber of Commerce, International Court of Arbitration (ICC).
 Successfully secured an emergency court order requiring the Tier 2 supplier to continue supplying the battery cells while the parties resolve the dispute.

-- Represented individual being investigated by the Securities and Exchange Commission (SEC) related to potential violations of the auditor independence rules.
+- Represented individual being investigated by the SEC related to potential violations of the auditor independence rules.

 - Represented an international energy company’s savings and pension plans in breach of fiduciary duties claims against their ERISA investment manager for losses resulting from securities lending.